 \section{Abstract}

-We generalize the logarithmic purity theorem~\cite{FK,Mochizuki} to torsors which arise in the Kummer log flat topology under finite flat linearly reductive group schemes.
-As an application, we construct the logarithmic Nori fundamental group of a log regular log scheme classifying those torsors, and compare it to classical Nori fundamental group and tame fundamental group.
+We generalize the logarithmic purity theorem of \cite{FK,Mochizuki} to torsors which arise in the Kummer log flat topology under finite flat linearly reductive group schemes.
+We then give a stack-theoretic interpretation of our purity theorem via root stacks, relating it to the valuative criterion of properness for tame algebraic stacks \cite{root}.
+Finally, we construct a logarithmic Nori fundamental group scheme of a log regular log scheme classifying such torsors, and compare it with the classical Nori fundamental group and the tame fundamental group.